adblockradio/adblockradio/README.md

 - browser extensions, with [Tensorflow JS](https://js.tensorflow.org/).
 - digital alarm-clocks, and hobbyist projects, as long as enough computation power and network are available.
 Platforms as small as Raspberry Pi Zero/A/B should be enough, though RPi 3B/3B+ is recommended.
 Tensorflow is available on [Raspbian](https://www.tensorflow.org/install/install_raspbian).

+When integrating Adblock Radio in a product, please give the user a way to give negative feedback on the classification.
+Mispredictions should promptly be reported to Adblock Radio maintainer so that ML models and hotlist databases can be updated accordingly.
+Reports are manually reviewed: it is enough to provide the name of the radio(s) and a timestamp at which the problem happened.
+One report every few minutes is enough.
+Contact the maintainer for details about the APIs to use.

+The license of this code release might not be convenient for integrators.
+The authors willing to use Adblock Radio with another license are invited to contact the author at a_npm [at] storelli.fr.

 ## License
 AGPL-3.0 (see LICENSE file)

-Your contribution to this project is welcome, but might be subject to a contributor's agreement.
+Your contribution to this project is welcome, but might be subject to a contributor's license agreement.

-If you wish to use this software with another license, do not hesitate to contact the author at a_npm (at) storelli (point) fr